Smudge202/smudge202.github.io/_posts/2015-08-10-abstracting.md

 );
 ```

 The somewhat controversial aspect of this approach is the naive might argue that we have turned our abstract factory (or usage thereof), into an example of service location; the very thing I forewarned against!
 However, that is not the case.
 The concerns surrounding the service location anti-pattern are that it breaks up composition.
-The simple act of abstracting our DI container as a delegate or `Func<DatabaseContext>`, I believes absolves us of this issue.
+The simple act of abstracting our DI container as a delegate or `Func<DatabaseContext>`, in my opinion, absolves us of this issue.

 ### Was that an Interface?